-Water quality has improved in Ventura County since 2003/04.
-The current water quality in the County of Ventura is generally good, with B to C grades at most mass emission station locations.
+River water quality in the County of Ventura is generally good, with the overall Index showing A to C grades at the mass emission stations during 2019/20 in both wet and dry weather.
 Mass emission stations are located in the lower reaches of the three major Ventura County watersheds: Calleguas Creek (ME-CC), Ventura River (ME-VR2), and Santa Clara River (ME-SCR).
 Mass Emission drainage areas are large and include multiple sources of discharge, including natural sources, wastewater treatment plants, municipal and agricultural sources, and groundwater discharges.

 Figure 2.
 2019/20 WQI Grades

 The Index shows 2019/20 scores to be similar to 2018/19 in all watersheds, with slight improvements at ME-SCR in both wet (improved bacteria, nutrients, organics and metals scores) and dry (improved organics and metals scores) weather.
 As in 2018/19, ME-CC minimally exceeded the bacteria WQO in dry weather but the effect of the exceedance on the score is large because the bacteria score is based on only one sample and therefore had a 100% exceedance rate, but overall the ME-CC scores were similar to the previous three years.
 ME-VR held steady for dry weather but dropped a little in wet weather due to a decrease in bacteria and metals scores, although the wet weather nutrients score improved.
 Lower scores are typically affected by salts in dry weather, and salts, metals and bacteria in wet weather.

 Figure 3.
 Combined Wet and Dry WQI Trends for Each Receiving Water Station